Pre-Medical & Pre-Health Studies

 |1 Semester of Calculus||MATH 241|

 Marist College has a strong record of placement of students into medical schools.
 Since 1999, over 70% of all Marist applicants were accepted to at least one medical school.
 Over the years, alumni of the School of Science have gained admission to allopathic (M.D.) and osteopathic (D.O.) medical schools throughout the Northeast.
 These institutions include Georgetown Medical School, Albany Medical College, New York Medical College, SUNY Upstate Medical Center at Syracuse, New York College of Osteopathic Medicine, University of Medicine and Dentistry of New Jersey, Medical College of Virginia, Downstate Medical Center, and Albert Einstein School of Medicine, just to name a few.
+Please visit our page on Applying to Medical, Dental, and Veterinary Schools for more information on the process of matriculating into these graduate programs.

 In addition to preparation for medical schools, our curricula in the sciences support student preparation for entry into schools of Dentistry, Veterinary Medicine, Podiatry, Optometry, Physical Therapy, Physician Assistant, Pharmacy, Occupational Therapy, and Chiropractic Medicine.
 Marist students are extremely successful gaining admission to these schools, with between 60-95% over the past five year (2007 to 2012) gaining entry to their chosen health profession school.
 Our alumni have graduated from the vet schools at Cornell and Penn, Duke's Physical Therapy program, the dental school at SUNY-Stony Brook, as well as dozens of other outstanding health professional programs.

-Advisor to the Health Professions
+Advisors to the Health Professions

 Pre-Medical and other Pre-Health Professions students at Marist are advised by Dr. Joseph Bettencourt, Advisor to the Health Professions.
 Dr. Bettencourt, a member of the National Association of Advisors of the Health Professions, has over 35 years of experience advising and preparing students for admission to these schools.
 Dr. Bettencourt publishes a booklet titled "Student Guide to the Health Profession" which is distributed free to any Marist student seeking information about preparing for these professions at Marist College.
+Additionally, students have access to our Pre-Health Professions Committee.

 For complete information about Pre-Medical and Pre-Health Professional Studies at Marist College, please contact Lisa Stephens at extension 2280 or by email at Lisa.Stephens1@marist.edu.